hamishgibbs/pull_facebook_data_for_good/README.md

 The country name must exactly match the name stored in the `.config` file.
 For multi-word names, each word will be separated by `'_'`. *ie. New_Zealand*

+If the `.config` file is missing variables for a given dataset, please alter the `.config` file and open a PR to share with others.

 Run unit tests:
 ```python
 $ python -m unittest